ash1eygrace/practice/react/scoreboard/README.md

 	new entry: ""
 ```

-We can pass props to the Header through the JSX tax like so, and give by giving our function a parameter
+We can pass props to the Header through the JSX tag like so, and give our function a parameter

 ```js